FelBenini/crypto_tracker/README.md

 - React Router - A routing library for React
 - Axios - A library for making HTTP requests
 - React-chart-js - A library for displaying data as charts
+- Coingecko's API - A REST API that displays crypto information

 ## Authors